Historical Grant

 CfI: Boosting Fathers’ Engagement to Improve Child Outcomes

-The competition is not a broad general-purpose education grant.
-It is structured as a mission-linked, outcome-driven procurement-style competition.
-The stated objective is to strengthen paternal engagement in children’s development through interventions, tools, technologies, or delivery frameworks that can be tested and moved toward implementation.
+The competition was not a broad general-purpose education grant.
+It was structured as a mission-linked, outcome-driven procurement of R&D services.
+The stated objective was to strengthen paternal engagement in children’s development through interventions, tools, technologies, or delivery frameworks that could be tested and moved toward implementation.
+Because the published cycle has closed, the details below explain what the cycle required and how to interpret the archive entry; they are not instructions to submit a new application now.

 Key details (quick reference)